okfn/opendatasurvey/doc/admin.md

 When a `Submission` has been reviewed and deemed accurate it becomes an `Entry` in the Census.

-### Access Control
+### Contributor and Review Workflow

+Contributing new submissions

+* Contributors visit the submit page to make a new `Submission`

-You must be logged in to make a Submission or review a Submission.
-Login is via Facebook.
-We store sensitive user info (e.g. password) in a closed central DB.
+  * You must be logged in to make a Submission

+* The Submission will now be displaying awaiting review on the place page for that place

+Review

+* A reviewer visits the review page for a submission
+  * You must be logged in to review
+  * You must be an authorized reviewer to review (see `reviewers` config option below)
+* The reviewer reviews or rejects the submission

 ### Configuration

 Configuration is of two types: